 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage people to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-You may qualify for various types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
+You might be eligible for several types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Illinois government and others from the federal government.
+Categories of solar incentives include:

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-Your local Dorr solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Dorr solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives